RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step2.md

 ## Deploy and Invoke the Function

-Create an Fn application - a container for multiple related functions:
+Create an Fn application - a container for multiple related functions.

 `fn create app hello-app`{{execute}}

+An application acts as a namespace for functions.
+Some management actions are performed on applications.
+The number of applications allowed in an OCI tenancy is limited to 10; this number can (potentially) be increased.

 Deploy the Function Hello locally, into the app that was just created